raspberrypilearning/mood-indicator/en/step_3.md

 --- collapse ---

 ---
-title: Blink an RGB LED
+title: Blink, pulse or cycle an RGB LED
 ---

-Use `blink` change between colours on an RGB LED.
+Use `blink`, `pulse` or `cycle` to change between colours on an RGB LED.

-Blink an LED:

 --- code ---
 ---